What is Prescriptive Maintenance? Definition and Benefits

 Facilities – Pumps are critical to wastewater treatment plants.
 In a prescriptive maintenance environment, sensors could detect a change in a pump’s condition.
 The information gained through artificial intelligence and machine learning would help determine the best course of action, such as repairing or replacing the pump based on costs and potential outcomes.

 What is predictive maintenance?

-Like prescriptive maintenance, a related idea called predictive maintenance enlists data-driven, proactive maintenance methods, such as condition-based maintenance (CBM), designed to analyze equipment health and help predict when to perform maintenance.
+Predictive maintenance shares many similarities with prescriptive maintenance.
+Predictive maintenance uses data-driven, proactive maintenance methods — such as condition-based maintenance (CBM) — to analyze equipment health and help predict when maintenance should be performed.

 Predictive maintenance leverages real-time data from sensors to track asset performance and historical data stored in, for instance, a Computerized Maintenance Management System (CMMS) to determine machine health.
 It applies algorithms to data to find trends using leading indicators, such as temperature, vibration, electrical, pressure, and other measurements that indicate when a failure is expected to happen.

 Predictive maintenance vs. preventive maintenance

 Predictive maintenance relies on sensors to collect data in real-time to determine machine health and identify equipment anomalies.
 Based on the data, maintenance teams can decide on what steps to take next.